Bazilier/pizza-app/README.md

 They will need to provide respective addresses based on their choice.

 Localization:
-The app is to be prepared for localization, it can be available in multiple languages in the future.
+The app is prepared for localization, it can be available in multiple languages in the future.

 # Screenshots